 Roasted soybeans actually serve two purposes on Setsubun.
 They are of course excellent for thwarting demons, but just as good for snacking on after all that demon-thwarting activity.
 After mamemaki is successfully over, the Japanese household gathers and eats the same number of fortune beans as their age.
-It’s for good luck, as are all the traditional foods eaten on this special night.
+It’s for good luck and all the traditional foods are eaten on this special night.

 Experience Setsubun in Japan

 Setsubun isn’t only a family affair.
-If you are lucky enough to be in Japan on a February 3rd, you can find Setsubun events throughout the country.
-While Setsubun festival is not a public holiday in Japan, it may feel like it at many Buddhist temples and Shinto shrines where dozens and sometime even thousands of “bean-throwers” gather to drive the demons away and welcome good luck in the spring.
+If you are lucky enough to be in Japan on February 3rd, you can find Setsubun events throughout the country.
+While the Setsubun festival is not a public holiday in Japan, it is often celebrated at many Buddhist temples and Shinto shrines, where dozens and sometimes even thousands of “bean-throwers” gather to drive the demons away and welcome good luck in the spring.
 One of the largest Setsubun Festivals in Japan is held at Zojoji Temple in Tokyo.
 This is where you will find famous entertainers, politicians, and sumo wrestlers taking part in the Setsubun festivities.

-If you’re not in Japan, you can still enjoy elements of Setsubun with your family or friends.
-Buy some roasted soybeans to snack on and practice your throwing skills (you can even buy Oni masks online!).
-Make a sushi roll and eat up that good luck.
+If you’re not in Japan, you can still enjoy the elements of Setsubun with your family and friends.
+Buy some roasted soybeans to snack on and practice your throwing skills (you can even buy oni masks online or make your own!).
+Make a fat sushi roll and eat up that good luck.
 It’s a fun Japanese festival to experience.
 You can even turn that sushi party you were planning on hosting into an Eho-Maki party, and incorporate Setsubun activities into the night.